geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/spot-instances.rst

 Use Spot Instances to reduce EC2 cost
 =====================================

 In the :ref:`quick start guide <quick-start-label>`, you've chosen the "r4.large" instance type to conduct proof-of-concept simulations.
 For real, serious simulations, definitely use bigger instances with more CPU cores in the `Compute Optimized <https://aws.amazon.com/ec2/instance-types/>`_ families (e.g. c5.4xlarge, c4.4xlarge).
-Larger instances also have higher bandwidth, allowing faster data transfer between EC2 and S3.
+Larger instances also have higher network bandwidth, allowing faster data transfer between EC2 and S3.

 However, bigger instances are also `more expensive <https://aws.amazon.com/ec2/pricing/on-demand/>`_.
 While "r4.large" only costs $0.1/hour, the most powerful instance "c5.18xlarge" with 72 cores costs $3/hour.
 If the simulation runs for days or weeks, the total cost will be not a trivial number.
 The good news is, the `Spot Instance <https://aws.amazon.com/ec2/spot/>`_ pricing model can generally reduce the cost by ~70%.